-The cost income ratio compares the operating costs within the business with the income that it generates and therefore it is a measure of how efficiently the Society utilises its resources.
-This metric has remained relatively unchanged at 101.6% (2021: 101.3%) and is driven by the significant increase in revaluation losses taken through the Comprehensive Income Statement.
+The cost income ratio compares the operating costs within the business with the income that it generates and therefore it is a measure of how efficiently the Society leverages its resources.
+This metric has reduced to 86.2% from 101.6% in 2022 and is largely driven by the increased net interest income due to increasing base rates in the year.